 Bossert’s exit came a day after John Bolton took over as the new national security adviser.

-Trump fired Secretary of Veterans Affairs David Shulkin on March 28 and announced his intention to replace him with Ronny Jackson, his physician.
+Trump fired Secretary of Veterans Affairs David Shulkin on March 28.
 The president said he was “thankful” for Shulkin’s “service to our country” and veterans in a tweet.

-Robert Wilkie, the under secretary of defense for personnel and readiness, will serve as the interim secretary until Jackson is confirmed.
+Robert Wilkie, the under secretary of defense for personnel and readiness, will serve as the interim secretary until he is confirmed by the Senate.

 After his firing, Shulkin penned a blistering op-ed for The New York Times in which he blasted the “toxic, chaotic, disrespectful and subversive” environment of Washington, D.C.